bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 ## Carriage of non-RTP media streaming protocols in a QUIC Transport Session

 {{RUSH}} does not specify a means to discover the presence of a RUSH streaming session, nor a mechanism for negotiating the encoding parameters of media that is being exchanged.
-It is possible that this could be performed by SIP/3.
+RUSH has two modes of operation, Normal and Multi Stream modes.
+Normal mode, as described in {{Section 4.3.1 of RUSH}}, uses a single bidirectional QUIC stream to send and receive media streams.
+Multi Stream mode, as described in {{Section 4.3.2 of RUSH}}, uses a bidirectional QUIC stream for each individual frame.
+Bidirectional streams appear to be used in order to give error feedback, as opposed to having a seperate control stream for handling errors or using the QUIC transport error mechanism.
+If the stream type mechanism described in {{unidirectional-streams}} is expanded to cover bidirectional streams as well, then SIP/3 could be used with RUSH.

 {{Warp}} specifies that sessions are established using HTTP/3 WebTransport ({{WebTransH3}}).
 However, to the author's best knowledge WebTransport does not yet contain any signalling or media negotiation similar to how WebRTC would use SDP offer/answer exchanges, so some form of session establishment mechanism like SIP/3 could be used.
+Warp uses unidirectional streams for sending media.
+Media is sent in ISO-BMFF "segments", similar to MPEG-DASH, with each stream carrying a single segment.
+This can easily be used with the resered media stream type reserved in
+{{unidirectional-streams}}.

 {{QuicR-Arch}} is openly hostile to the usage of SDP, and {{QuicR-Proto}} defines the QuicR Manifest for advertising media sessions and endpoint capabilities, and as such SIP/3 probably isn't required.